jason-davey/studio/PLAYBOOK.md

     - If no blueprint is loaded, subsequent steps might use default values or allow you to build content from scratch.

 ### 3.2.
 Step 2: Build & Preview Page
 - This panel shows a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint loaded in Step 1 (or defaults).
+The visibility of each section in this preview is controlled by the "Show this section" toggles in Step 3.
 - Review the preview.
 - Click "Proceed to Adjust Content" or open the Step 3 accordion.

 ### 3.3.
 Step 3: Adjust Content
 - Here, you can edit the content for each section of the landing page (Page Info, Hero, Benefits, Testimonials, Trust Signals, Form Config) using the provided input fields.
+- You can also **toggle the visibility of each main section** using the "Show" switch next to each section's title.
+If a section is toggled off, it will not appear in the Step 2 preview.
 - These changes will form the basis of "Version A" for the Hero section in your A/B test.
 - When done, click "Configure A/B Test" or open the Step 4 accordion.